Listener

 Listener protocol

-The listener protocol refers to the communication protocol used between the load balancer and clients.
-Users can choose from HTTP
+The listener protocol refers to the communication rule between the load balancer and the client.
+You can choose one of the following protocols: HTTP

 , HTTPS